Can I ask you something?

 We all have stories.
 The words and perspective we choose to tell those stories affect their mood and impact.
 It doesn’t matter if we’re telling those stories to ourselves or others.

 Let’s say you bought an ice cream cone and then bumped into someone and dropped your cold treat.
 You could frame that story with disappointment over a lost treat and embarrassment about a clumsy encounter with a stranger.
 Or, you could laugh it off and take the attitude of, “I didn’t need those calories today anyway!”

 The way you tell your stories affects your attitude and your joy.
 A journal is a great place to explore other, more positive ways to tell your stories.
-For a more in-depth look at how to reframe your narrative, and how that can change your life, I’ve got a blog for that.
+Check out my past blog if you're curious about how to reframe your narrative.

 Supporting Your Mental Health

 All of the above reasons to keep a journal are also things that can positively affect your mental health:

 - Destressing while exploring your emotions.